Getting 4-H Chickens Ready for the Fair

-Be there to support your child as they take on such worthy work (but only as needed) throughout the process of bringing birds home until they pass to the next life.
-Speaking of time commitment, poultry life expectancy is 3-5 years, but I’ve known birds to be 12.
+Be there to support your children as they take on such worthy work (but only when needed) throughout the process of bringing birds home until they pass to the next life.
+Speaking of time commitment, poultry life expectancy is 3-5 years, but they can live much longer.

 The experience for each child is different.
-Let your child enjoy their time in 4-H and have fun with their leaders and peers.
+Let your child enjoy his or her time in 4-H and have fun with leaders and peers.
 And, be there to help the leaders.
-It’s a really big job to be a volunteer leader.
+It’s a big job to be a volunteer leader.

 At the fair, the hardest part to remember is that your child is being graded on abilities and animal husbandry skills.
 This is the one time you can relax a little bit.
 It’s OK (and in many areas required) that only the kids care for their birds.
 And that’s OK!
 It’s a great bonding experience for the kids.